greenjoe071/WeatherApp/README.md

 Download Expo for your IOS or Android phone: [Visit Expo](https://expo.io/)

+You will need to create a .env file in the projects root folder with an API_KEY from www.weatherapi.com

 In the terminal type:
  - npm install
  - npm start